oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

     },
 ```

-> It is expected that the list of CWEs is ordered from the most specific weakness ID to the least specific one.
+If more than one CWE is specified, the most applicable weakness ID SHOULD be listed first.
+A CSAF viewer MAY decide to display just the first CWE item.

 Every CWE item of value type `object` with the three mandatory properties Weakness ID (`id`), Weakness Name (`name`), CWE version (`version`)
 holds the MITRE standard Common Weakness Enumeration (CWE) for the weakness associated.